Hot Posts

 • The Back Current: Look for a moment where the water swirls near the shore, creating a tricky back-current you have to paddle out of!

-Got a question about planning a trip to Lees Ferry or paddling the Colorado River?
-Need advice on backhaul boats or water temperatures?
+Got a question about planning a trip to Lees Ferry, booking a backhaul boat, or the wild mustangs?
 Ask our AI Ranger!

 Shauna's Survival Guide